Consider ADHD starting at age four: doctor group

 Stimulant medications such as Vyvanse, Ritalin and Concerta have also been shown to be effective alone or alongside therapy in this age group.

 Those drugs may have side effects, the report notes, including appetite loss, sleep problems and stomach pain.
-Youngsters with some signs of ADHD, but not a full diagnosis, shouldn't be medicated, the report says.
+Youngsters with some signs of ADHD, but not a full diagnosis, shouldn't be medicated.

-Some of the guideline authors disclose consulting relationships with companies that sell ADHD medications in the paper's conflict of interest section.
+Some of the guideline authors report consulting for companies that sell ADHD medications in the paper's conflict of interest section.

 "Medication certainly has a stronger effect on the core behavior symptoms of ADHD, but it's a matter of what the family's preference is (and) what services are available for them," said Dr. Mark Wolraich of the University of Oklahoma Health Sciences Center, the guidelines' lead author.